Bike Size Calculator

-With this bike size calculator, you can estimate the frame size of your new bike in the blink of an eye.
-Just choose the type of bike - road, mountain or general-purpose city/trekking bike, input your height and inseam, and we will recommend some bike frame sizes for you to take into consideration.
-If you're not sure how to measure inseam, or are still wondering "what size bike frame do I need?", just read on to find the answer.
-Also, we've prepared a bike frame size chart where you can find suggestions for mountain and road bike frame sizes.
+With this bike size calculator, you can estimate the bike size of your new bike in the blink of an eye.
+Just choose the type of bike - road, mountain, or general-purpose city/trekking bike, input your height and inseam, and we will recommend some bike frame sizes for you to take into consideration.
+With our tool you can also find a perfect bike fit for your child.
+If you're not sure how to measure inseam, or are still wondering "What size bike frame do I need?", just read on to find the answer.
+Also, we've prepared a bike size charts, where you can find suggestions for mountain and road bike frame sizes.

 - Stand close to a wall, your feet should be 6-8" (15-20 cm) apart.